This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Look at these easy ingredients!

-Some Veetee basmati rice, puff pastry, frozen vegetables, leftover chicken, some cream of chicken soup (make it yourself here), an egg yolk and some poppy seeds.
+Some cooked basmati rice, puff pastry, frozen vegetables, leftover chicken, some cream of chicken soup (make it yourself here), egg yolk and some poppy seeds.

 These Chicken & Rice Turnovers would be GREAT with some variations: